 To merge the tables into the Reconciliation query, first, ensure you are working with the Reconciliation query.
 Next, select Merge Queries from the Home ribbon.

 Select the Stock Item column from the Reconciliation.
-Then select a table you wish to Merge with and select the matching column.
+Next select the table you wish to Merge with and select the matching column.
 In this case, it is the Stock Item column.
 This tells power query which columns to match when merging.

 This will add a new column to the table.
 Each cell of this column contains a table of data.
 By right clicking on the white space in any of these cells, you can get a preview of the table content.
 From the preview available we can see the table contains a Stock item column and a Qty column.
 We need the Qty column.

 To expand the table, select the expand icon beside the column name.
-As we only need the Qty column we can unselect all other columns.
+As we only need the Qty column other columns can be unselected.

-We will keep Use original column name as prefix selected as we wish to be able to identify which table the quantity comes from.
+By using the original column name as prefix we will be able to identify which table the quantity comes from.